 Although they might be equally annoying and disruptive, there are, in fact, different types of noise.
 Realizing which specific type is causing you trouble can help you figure out the right approach.
 Mind the fact that you might be dealing with both main types of residential area noise.

 If the sound is carried via the structure of the building, you are dealing with structure-borne noise.
 The most common type of structure-borne noise is impact noise.
-Whenever someone is physically impacting the building mass, the force of the impact creates a vibration.
+For example, whenever someone is physically impacting the building mass, the force of the impact creates a vibration.
 That vibration reaches you in the form of a loud thump.

 Impact noise is what you get to experience when your upstairs neighbors are moving furniture or dropping items on the floor.
-Even heavy footsteps can create a considerable deal of impact noise.
+Even walking can create a considerable deal of impact noise, not to mention stomping.

 You can manage the levels of impact noise by altering and padding the surface of the upstairs floor.
 Likewise, you may use a number of sound-absorbing materials to eliminate the resulting echo.